maibrittbergh/statisticalmanual/statisticalintroduction.md

 The error variable $\epsilon_i$ describes the random errors.
 Visually,
 $\epsilon$ describes the distance of the measurement points to the straight line.
-One fits the model to the straight line by minimising the square of these errors \[Frost, 2018\].
+One fits the model into a straight line by minimizing the square of these errors \[Frost, 2018\].
 However, for the linear model to be valid, some basic assumptions must be made.
 Accordingly, the variance must be constant, i.e. there must be no pattern in the residuals, and